AnaghaGhewari/Vital-Guard/README.md

 ## 📘 API Documentation

-Once the server is running:
+After starting the server:

 ```text
 http://127.0.0.1:8000/docs
 ```

-Swagger UI provides interactive testing for every endpoint.
+Use Swagger UI to test all APIs directly from the browser.

 ---